hanpari/sovereign/source/02/052_drama.md

 With their chess game less balanced, Andrey complained that evaluating five moves ahead made his head hurt - which had never been an issue before.
 Due to his internal struggle with growing migraines, he tended to get irritated over small things.

-Before his inevitable defeat, he stood up with an angry expression and said to someone behind Gromov's back: "Hey beauty, the dog of yours seems to be my compatriot in pain.
+Before his inevitable defeat, Andrey jumped up with an angry expression and said to someone behind Gromov's back: "Hey beauty, the dog of yours seems to be my compatriot in pain.
 Do you mind if I kill it to shorten its suffering?"

 When Gromov turned around, he spotted a dark-haired lady with green eyes, thin lips, and well-defined cheekbones, clad in a black skirt and snow-white shirt.